What Capable Agents Must Know: Selection Theorems for Robust Decision-Making under Uncertainty: Discussion

 \section{Discussion}

-This work develops a general method for deriving representation-theoretic conclusions from performance guarantees, known as ``selection theorems''~\citep{wentworth2021selection}.
-Across fully observed and partially observed settings, we showed that low average-case regret on structured families of action-conditioned prediction tasks \emph{selects for} predictive internal structure.
-In fully observed environments, this yields quantitative recovery of the interventional kernel under stochastic policies and average regret.
-In partially observed environments, it yields predictive state recovery and no-aliasing results forcing belief-like, decision-sufficient memory.
-Further corollaries show that structured task families induce additional internal organization: block-structured tests select for informational modularity, shifting mixtures select for regime-tracking state, and minimal low-regret representations converge (up to invertible recoding) to the same decision-relevant partition.
+This work develops quantitative ``selection theorems''~\citep{wentworth2021selection}: representation-theoretic conclusions derived from performance guarantees.
+Across fully observed and partially observed settings, we showed that low average-case regret on structured families of action-conditioned prediction tasks \emph{selects for} the predictive internal structure tested by the evaluation family.
+This yields recovery of the interventional kernel, predictive-state recovery and no-aliasing under partial observability, and further constraints from structured task families: informational modularity, regime-tracking state, and representational convergence up to invertible recoding.

+Necessity is task-relative: different diagnostics select different structure.
 To our knowledge, these are the first quantitative selection theorems linking average-case regret over structured task families to necessary predictive-state and memory structure under partial observability.
-While prior work~\citep{sondik1971,kaelbling1998} establishes sufficiency of belief representations for optimal control, and related literatures derive structural consequences from rationality axioms or specialized regulation settings, our results show that regret-bounded competence alone---without worst-case optimality or determinism---imposes concrete internal constraints.

-A unifying perspective is that robust competence under uncertainty compresses the space of admissible internal representations.
-When the evaluation distribution places nontrivial mass on large-margin predictive distinctions, any policy that aliases those distinctions incurs constant regret.
-Thus, performance pressure shapes internal structure: predictive state, memory, modular decomposition, and regime-tracking variables are not merely architectural assumptions but \emph{consequences} of task demands.
+Unlike classical sufficiency results for belief representations~\citep{sondik1971,kaelbling1998}, our results show that regret-bounded competence alone---without worst-case optimality or determinism---imposes concrete internal constraints.
+The unifying perspective is that robust competence under uncertainty compresses admissible representations: when the evaluation distribution places mass on large-margin predictive distinctions, aliasing those distinctions incurs constant regret.
+Thus, predictive state, memory, modular decomposition, and regime-tracking variables are not merely architectural assumptions but \emph{consequences} of task demands.